 The diffusion capacity of the lung for carbon monoxide (DLco) reflects alveolar membrane diffusing capacity (Dm) and pulmonary capillary blood volume (Vc).
 Many large PAH studies have demonstrated a lower DLco is an independent poor survival prognosticator (Benza, Miller, et al., 2012; Coghlan et al., 2018; Ramjug, Hussain, Hurdman, Billings, et al., 2017).
 In SSc-PAH and IPAH one might assume that the alveolar membrane is intact and low DLcos are a consequence of decreased pulmonary capillary blood volumes (Vc), whereas in SSc-PAH-lung there is a degree of disruption to both the alveolar membrane as well the pulmonary capillary bed, consequently possibly causing an effect on both Vc and Dm, through destruction or loss of the alveolar membrane (N. S. Goh et al., 2017).

 The diffusing capacity of the lung is routinely measured as a single-breath DLco.
 The principle of this measurement is based on two physically different gases, carbon monoxide and helium - which stays in the lung alveolar space - being inhaled.
 The proportion of the mixture is 0.3% carbon monoxide and 10% helium.
 After ten seconds of breath holding the patient exhales and the first portion of this exhalation is discarded as it represents dead space ventilation.
 The next 1 litre exhaled is analysed and its composition of gases compared to the initial preparation.
-This difference accounts for the gases transported across the lung alveolar surface i.e. the DLco.
+This difference accounts for the gases transported across the lung alveolar surface i.e., the DLco.
 The diffusion coefficient (Kco) is derived from the DLco by its division of the volume ventilated and more specifically represents diffusion, as it reflects how efficiently the lung decreases carbon monoxide during breath holding from the accessible alveolar volume (VA) (Hughes & Pride, 2012).

 Large studies in patients with scleroderma have demonstrated the utility of FVC%/DLco%.
 The rationale is that in those with PAH the DLco is disproportionately lower than the corresponding FVC and studies in scleroderma patients have demonstrated a higher FVC%/DLco% ratio positively identifies those at risk of PH (Coghlan et al., 2014; Steen et al., 1992).
 Thus, the hypothesis of this study is that Kco% and FVC%/DLco% are superior to DLco in correlating with baseline haemodynamics and survival in iPAH, SSc-PAH and SSc-PAH-lung.